elhayra/tcp_server_client/README.md

 ## Building both server and client

-This project is set to use CMake to build both client example and server example.
+This project is set to use CMake to build both the *client example* and the *server example*.
+In addition, CMake builds a static *library file* to hold the common code to both server and client.

 To build: